AdaCore/learn/content/courses/advanced-ada/parts/data_types/types.rst

     end Private_Arrays;

-As you might have guessed, the solution is to rewrite the declaration of :ada:`Private_Constrained_Array` using a record type:
+One solution is to rewrite the declaration of :ada:`Private_Constrained_Array` using a record type:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Types.Type_View.Private_Array